typelevel/cats-tagless/README.md

 Obviously [`FunctorK`](typeclasses.html#functorK) instance is only possible when the effect type `F[_]` appears only in the covariant position (i.e. the return types).
-For algebras with effect type also appearing in the contravariant position (i.e. argument types), mainecoon provides a [`InvariantK`](typeclasses.html#invariantK) type class and an `autoInvariantK` annotation to automatically generate instances.
+For algebras with effect type also appearing in the contravariant position (i.e. argument types), Cats-tagless provides a [`InvariantK`](typeclasses.html#invariantK) type class and an `autoInvariantK` annotation to automatically generate instances.

 `@autoFunctorK` also add an auto implicit derivation, so that if you have an implicit  `ExpressionAlg[F]` and an implicit `F ~> G`, you can automatically have a `ExpressionAlg[G]`.